 You may also be asked to keep a bladder diary to record your bladder leaks and hopefully give you a better understanding of the triggers.
 You can ask to be referred to a specialist, such as our Grace gynaecologists who can assist with incontinence and prolapse and offer onsite urodynamics testing and consultations in our Grace rooms.

-If your condition is related to weak pelvic floor muscles, a referral to see one of Grace’s experienced physiotherapists, Rebecca Lackie or Debra Miller could be helpful.
+If your condition is related to weak pelvic floor muscles, a referral to see one of Grace’s experienced physiotherapists, Elle Pidgeon or Debra Miller could be helpful.
 They will take a holistic approach to your health to manage your incontinence problem by prescribing exercises to help you strengthen your pelvic floor muscles.

 There are some procedures and medicines which may be used to treat incontinence, however the treatment or medicine prescribed will depend on your individual condition.
 We’d recommend you speak with your GP and ask for a referral to see one of our Grace specialists.